Gas in Stomach: What It Is, 9 Causes, 11 Symptoms & Natural Relief Remedies

 - Less late-night heavy food: Late heaviness can worsen gas the next day.

-Home Remedies Commonly Used In India (Use With Care)
+Home Remedies Commonly Used in India (Use With Care)

 Many Indian families use kitchen remedies.
 These may feel soothing for some people, but they may not suit everyone, especially if you have acidity, ulcers, pregnancy, or other medical issues.